 - There will be meetings with the school to review progress as required.
-A report is issued three times a year and parents' evenings are held twice a year. - All students have a planner for communicating between home and school. - We welcome parents contacting the academy to make an appointment to meet with the teacher if they have any concerns or want to talk to the class teacher.
+A report is issued three times a year and parents' evenings are held twice a year. - We welcome parents contacting the academy to make an appointment to meet with the teacher if they have any concerns or want to talk to the class teacher.